jdesousa-univ/Currency-Unions/README.md

 You'll be joining a group of academics using this dataset: [take a look](https://scholar.google.fr/scholar?oi=bibs&hl=en&cites=3218259387529740408&as_sdt=5).
 Thank you!

 ## Software
 I use Stata to create the data set.
-Please run the master do-file, called `mastercu_2024.do`, for creating a bilateral currency union dataset and executing all of the individual do-files in the appropriate order.
+Please run the master do-file, called `mastercu_2024.do` for creating a bilateral currency union dataset and executing all of the individual do-files in the appropriate order.

+I also provide the final dataset in two formats

 ## Acknowledgements
 I am indebted to